AAPI Youth Rising

 Current Educational Campaigns

 Through this coalition, we have submitted Op-Ed pieces in support of AB 101, we have called and written to our legislators and we continue to raise awareness.
-Interested in joining collective efforts or learning more about AB 101?
+We are so excited to announce that AB 101 was signed into law on October 7th!
+But this is just the beginning and there is so much work left to do.
 Check out https://www.teachourhistoryca.org/.

 Check out the Live Together, United Against Racism Campaign.